-Jonathan Karl was named ABC News Chief White House Correspondent in December 2012.
+Jonathan Karl is ABC News Chief Washington Correspondent and Chief White House Correspondent.
 He regularly contributes to all broadcasts, including "Good Morning America," "World News Tonight with David Muir," and "Nightline."
 In addition, he hosts a weekly podcast "Powerhouse Politics" and the digital video series “This Week in History.”

 Karl has broad experience covering U.S. politics, foreign policy and the military, and has reported from more than 30 countries.
 His reporting drives news cycles and has been recognized with some of the most prestigious honors in journalism, including being one of the few journalists to win the Joan Shorenstein Barone Award for excellence in Washington-based reporting twice, in 2010 and 2015, the 2013 Walter Cronkite Award for National Individual Achievement, and an Emmy Award for his coverage of the 2009 Inauguration of President Barack Obama.
 In 2001 he won the National Press Foundation's Everett McKinley Dirksen Award, the highest honor for Congressional reporting.

 Karl has covered every major beat in Washington, including the White House, Capitol Hill, the Pentagon, and the State Department.
 Karl covered all the major candidates in the 2016 election, including the first interview with Donald Trump of the 2016 election cycle, and interviews with Jeb Bush, Marco Rubio, Ted Cruz, Bernie Sanders who knocked on Karl’s head for good luck, and a very rare, exclusive interview with the reclusive billionaire Charles Koch.
 A regular contributor to "This Week with George Stephanopoulos," Karl also serves as a guest anchor for the program.